 There are many artistic and cultural outlets in Daytona Beach.
 The Museum of Arts and Sciences is one, as is the Southeast Museum of Photography.
 Other cultural attractions include the historic Peabody Auditorium, Seaside Music Theater, News-Journal Center, the Halifax Historical Museum, and the Mary McLeod Bethune Fine Arts Center.
 Popular events include the Daytona Winterfest and the Bandshell Concert Series.

-The crime rate is a very high 791 vs. the national average of 321.
+The crime rate is higher than the national average.

 Halifax Medical Center

 Daytona Beach International Airport offers non-stop service to many U.S. cities